redbilledpanda/redbilledpanda.github.io/docs/_posts/2023-05-21-Let's-talk-templates.markdown

     - Templates
     - overloading
 ---
-Let's refresh our rather rusty C++ starting with one of the language's more commonly used feature, one which also differentiates it from good old C!
+Let's refresh our rather rusty C++ starting with one of the language's more commonly used feature; one which also differentiates it from good old C!
 Aptly named "templates", it is usually used for generating code on the fly.
 A rather typical scenario would include having a templatized version of a function which can then be used with different arguments.
-Since something like this is valid C++, it saves us a bunch of typing.
+Since this (multiple functions with the same name having differing argument types) is valid C++, it saves us a bunch of typing.

 Without further ado, let's see how it looks!